jhchowdhury/Tempo/README.md

   Smart feautures:

 Expected Specification:
-#Java for backend
+-Java for backend
-#JavaFX for frontend
+-JavaFX for frontend
-#MongoDB/Firebase database for networking
+-MongoDB/Firebase database for networking